The $20 Billion Problem

 Human-in-the-Loop Strategy

-- Highly customized or strategic reports
+- AI-Supported, Human-Led (5%): Highly customized or strategic reports requiring expert judgment

 Success Metrics Dashboard